 Despite being a year younger, Valerie had always managed to be one step ahead of Alison.
 Even when they were kids, Val had carried around a stuffed animal (the dingy dog that now belonged to Aya) that knew everything Alison didn’t, according to Val.
 If Alison came home excited about something she’d learned in school, the dog considered it old news.
 If Alison started reading a book, the dog had already read it.
 And not only that, it hadn’t been impressed.

 This dynamic hardened over time.
 Any success of Alison’s was somehow less significant than Val’s.
 The day Valerie had called to tell Alison she was pregnant, for example, Alison had just been hired as a first-year associate.
-It was a big career step—a reputable firm in the heart of Silicon Valley—and she’d been excited to get experience in the tech and telecom industry.
+It was a big career step—a reputable firm in the heart of Silicon Valley—and she’d been excited to get experience in tech and telecom.
 But instead of telling Val about it, Alison had found herself listening to the story of how Val and Jake had met.

 Their paths had crossed in Iquitos—a tiny town in the Peruvian Amazon.
 Val had gone to meet a different love interest, who’d somehow missed his flight, and Jake was there to fish peacock bass and arapaima.
 They’d stayed in the same hostel.
 Their hammocks were hung so close together that they’d literally bumped into each other.